Frequently Asked Questions

 - Have you considered making more wigs in styles most boys would like?

 We certainly have!
-We now have a Captain Jack Sparrow option for our swashbuckling fighters!
+We now have several options for our swashbuckling fighters!
 And we have clever Magic Makers that can sometimes work with special requests.
 There are also dozens of crocheting organizations that provide very nice and “cool” beanies for little boys in hospitals worldwide.

 As we are a fairly new and small organization with 1000+ wigs requested in just a few months, our priority is to be able to keep up with our current demand and get the funding necessary to do so before we can consider expanding and adding new wig styles.
 Please be patient with us as we work as quickly and tirelessly as we can to deliver magic to as many cancer fighters as possible, and just know that we have not forgotten about the many boys out there who are fighting cancer and need a little magic in their lives, too.